jordansbenjamin/Blackjack_terminal-app/README.md

 ---

-## Frameworks and Packages
+## Frameworks, Packages & modules

-A list of frameworks and packages used for the Blackjack program:
+A list of frameworks, packages, and modules used for the Blackjack program:

 - pytest
 - numpy